ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 # 1 Introduction

 This is a note to deploy OpenHPC 3.0 with OpenSUSE Leap 15.5 and SLURM variant.
-The heading number used below here coincides with "OpenHPC (v3.0) Cluster Building Recipes—OpenSUSE Leap 15.5 Base OS Warewulf/SLURM Edition for Linux* (x86 64)".
+The heading number used below here coincides with [OpenHPC (v3.0) Cluster Building Recipes—OpenSUSE Leap 15.5 Base OS Warewulf/SLURM Edition for Linux* (x86 64)](https://github.com/openhpc/ohpc/releases/download/v3.0.GA/Install_guide-Leap_15-Warewulf-SLURM-3.0-x86_64.pdf).

 OpenHPC documentation is excellent.
 The only confusion is the its discovery—nowhere in its website makes it clear to know where to start reading the manual.